feliciachiang/IRR-heatextremes/README.md

 # IRR-heatextremes
-Repository of scripts used for Impact of Irrigation on Heat Extremes manuscript
+Repository of scripts used for Diverging Global Dry and Humid Heat Responses to Modern Irrigation manuscript